JoeRepo/Cobalt-Flux-control-box/readme.md

 # Overview #
-Since adapters for the Cobalt Flux dance pad stopped working around 32-bit Windows XP, I decided to create one using an Arduino Uno and a circuit.
+Since Playstation 2 to USB adapters for the Cobalt Flux stopped working around 32-bit Windows XP, and I've been deprived of ITG, I decided to completely replace my control box with an Arduino and a circuit.
 Since the Cobalt Flux is just a bunch of switches, this is really easy.

 ### What You'll Need ###